Thursday’s Transactions - WTOP News

 GATEWAY GRIZZLIES — Traded LHP Manuel Rodriguez to the Lake Erie for 3B D.J.
 Stewart.
 Signed C Alex Hernandez to a contract extension.

-LAKE ERIE CRUSHERS — Signed OF Todd Isaacs, Jr. Released INF Osvaldo Abreu, RHP Leonel Aponte, C Ermindo Escobar, LHP Marco Gonzalez, RHP Carter Hayes, and INF Elian Miranda.
+LAKE ERIE CRUSHERS — Signed OF Todd Isaacs, Jr. Released INFs Osvaldo Abreu, Elian Miranda, RHPs Leonel Aponte, Carter Hayes, C Ermindo Escobar and LHP Marco Gonzalez.

 WINDY CITY THUNDERBOLTS — Signed RHP Daniel Kight to a contract extension.